A typical Williams

 with an extended base like the Williams/Bally Reference Part Number 03-7067-3

-and these are usually longer then a stock sleeve.
-Vast differences exist between coil stops
+and these are usually longer then a stock coil sleeve.
+Coil stops can become magnetized

 by the coil's magnetic field.
 This situation is the third most likely cause of slow to operate or stuck/jammed solenoid plunger problems.
 The number one reason is dirty core or coil sleeve followed by coil overheating resulting in a melted plastic coil sleeve